osmosis10/CoLab/README.md

 # Colab
 ---
- CoLab GUI, designed to test an implementation of version control for DAW's (Digital Audio Interface) using *git*, like FL Studio which is what CoLab currently caters to.
+ CoLab GUI, designed to test an implementation of version control for DAW's (Digital Audio Interface) using *git*, like FL Studio which is what CoLab currently soley caters towards.
+I had the idea from my own experience using FL Studio and other creator's I know and thought that it was bizzare there was no clear application to provide a solution to this problem so I decided to use git to protype what it ' could look like

 # Use
 ---
-User's can utilize repositories to easily obtain stems for a project without having to send each other the stems in folders or the project .flp
+User's can utilize repositories to easily obtain stems for a project without having to send each other the stems in folders or the project .flp.
+CoLab will a project's stems to the working directory to be copied to the FL studio's recordings directory

 # Features
 ---